Party Bus Rentals in Grand Rapids

 What's the difference between a minibus and a party bus?

-A minibus in our Grand Rapids fleet seats 15 to 35 passengers and prioritizes practical group transportation — think airport runs, school field trips, or a wedding guest shuttle.
-A party bus seats 15 to 50 and adds the amenities built for the ride itself: sound systems, lighting, and lounge-style seating for a bachelorette crawl or a birthday night out.
+A minibus in Grand Rapids vehicle options seats 15 to 35 passengers and prioritizes practical group transportation — think airport runs, school field trips, or a wedding guest shuttle.
+A party bus seats 15 to 50 and adds amenities built for the ride itself: sound systems, lighting, and lounge-style seating for a bachelorette crawl or a birthday night out.
 If the trip is about getting somewhere, a minibus usually fits; if the ride is part of the celebration, a party bus makes more sense.

 Can a party bus pick up my group directly at Gerald R. Ford International Airport?